Last Updated on September 2, 2020 by

 Whether you want to paint or apply a coating, choosing a brush that is the right size, shape, and material can be daunting.
 We consulted a professional painter and got advice on how to choose the best brush for any project.
 Here are some tips for you from our consultation:

-- Choose the right size of brush
+1. Choose the right size of brush

 Brushes are manufactured in different heights and widths, and you need to know the brush that goes well with your specific project.
-While its almost impossible to master what each size of brush does, you can consult at your crafts store before making a purchase.
+While it’s almost impossible to master what each size of the brush does, you can consult your crafts store before making a purchase.
 A small brush is easier to control when you’re looking for precision.
 For varnishing or painting woodwork, choose a small chip brush that’s about 1.5 inches wide.
-For walls and large flat surfaces, you need at least a 3-inch brush for best cut in painting.
+For walls and large flat surfaces, you need at least a 3-inch brush for the best cut in painting.

 2. Choose bristles according to your project

-Now that you already have an idea of the size you are looking for, its time to narrow down to the bristles.
-You can choose either synthetic or natural bristles, depending on the finishing you want and solvent you are using.
+Now that you already have an idea of the size you are looking for, it’s time to narrow it down to the bristles.
+You can choose either synthetic or natural bristles, depending on the finishing you want and the solvent you are using.
 A brush can be made of natural bristles such as black or white china or ox hair blend; some are even made of animal fur.
 The solvent type will determine the type of bristles you choose and whether your paint or varnish is oil-based or water-based.
 For oil-based paints and varnishes, a brush with natural bristles will give a smooth finish.
 For water-based varnish or paint, synthetic bristles are best since they don’t soak up water like natural bristles.
 Synthetic bristles are made from nylon, polyester, or Chinex.
 These brushes are easy to clean and have the right balance between smoothness and stiffness, resulting in a clean finish.

 3. Consider the shape of your brush’s tip

 Your project type should guide you on the right shape of brush tip.
 Some brushes have an angled tip, while others have squared or flat tips.
-Angled brushes are best for a cut in type of painting or paint trimming.
+Angled brushes are best for a cut-in type of painting or paint trimming.
 They give a smooth and seamless edge to your paintwork.
 For wide and flat surfaces, a flat or square-edged brush gives a perfect finish.

 4. Quality of the brush

-For chip brushes that you’ll use just once then toss in the trash, quality isn’t a major consideration.
+For chip brushes that you’ll use just once and then toss in the trash, quality isn’t a major consideration.
 If you are building your collection of brushes for your DIY projects, then you need a quality brush.
 There’s nothing as disheartening as having to remove fallen bristles from paint or sticky glue.
-Find brushes that are glued into the handle as opposed to just being crimped by a metal since this type doesn’t come off quickly.
+Find brushes that are glued into the handle as opposed to just being crimped by metal since this type doesn’t come off quickly.

 How to maintain and clean your brushes